 But wait!
-This symptom could also be caused by: stress, especially if you have been on the trying to conceive (TTC) roller coaster for a while, illness, or depression.
+This symptom could also be caused by: stress, especially if you have been on the trying to conceive (TTC) roller coaster for awhile, illness, or depression.

 An increase in headache intensity or frequency can be caused by hormonal swings early in pregnancy.

 Morning sickness doesn't always happen in the morning—nausea at any time of day can be an early pregnancy symptom, and often shows up between two and eight weeks after conception, although not for all women.
-If you have nausea or vomiting, try eating bland, small meals more frequently throughout the day.
+If you experience nausea or vomiting, try eating bland, small meals more frequently throughout the day.
 Many women report that their nausea disappears like clockwork at the start of the second trimester, though others do experience it throughout their entire pregnancy.